Brlaney/words/md/phrases/magnifying_glass.md

 **Audio Reference:** N/A

 ## Definitions:
-- {bc}a specially shaped piece of glass that is attached to a handle and is used to make an object look larger than it is *Example:* The jeweler examined the diamond with a {it}magnifying glass{/it}.
+- **:** a specially shaped piece of glass that is attached to a handle and is used to make an object look larger than it is *Example:* The jeweler examined the diamond with a *magnifying glass*.

 ## Short Definitions:
 - a specially shaped piece of glass that is attached to a handle and is used to make an object look larger than it is